XRechnung, ZUGFeRD and Peppol – All you wanted to know about the electronic invoice in Germany – Context of the electronic invoice (part 1/4)

 Importantly, where there is no supplier obligation by law, suppliers may nevertheless face contractual obligations.
 When renewing a contract, contracting authorities are very likely to introduce clauses on electronic invoicing to include invoices under € 1,000 and enforce electronic invoicing in states without local obligations.
 To estimate invoice volume for a project, this is an important aspect.
 Furthermore, the European standards have been designed for use between businesses, so that you can consider requiring government formats from your suppliers or sending them to your business partners in replacement of paper invoices or EDI connections.

-The second part of this series deals with the German standard for electronic invoicing, the XRechnung.
+The second part of this series is about the German standard for electronic invoicing, XRechnung.

 This series is drawn from the German blog XRechnung, ZUGFeRD und Peppol – Alles, was Sie über die elektronische Rechnung wissen wollen (und vielleicht mehr).

 There are some subtleties in the scope of the Directive.
 The obligation only applies to contracts that have to be advertised across Europe under EU law (so-called upper-threshold awards).
 States can expand the scope of their national and regional implementations beyond the scope of the Directive.

 Like in all other EU-states, in Germany, the regulation implementing the Directive on electronic invoicing for the federal government defines an electronic invoice as a document that is “issued, transmitted and received in a structured electronic format and [such] format enables automatic and electronic processing […].” (ein Dokument, das „in einem strukturierten elektronischen Format ausgestellt, übermittelt und empfangen wird und [dessen] Format die automatische und elektronische Verarbeitung […] ermöglicht”).